 1. CPU (Central Processing Unit): This is the brain of your computer and the main component that executes the Python script.
 It fetches instructions from the script line by line, decodes them, and performs the necessary operations.

-3. Storage Drive (HDD or SSD): This is where the Python script resides before execution and where the generated CSV files are saved.
+3. Secondary Memory / Storage Drive (HDD or SSD): This is where the Python script resides before execution and where the generated CSV files are saved.
 It also stores the MySQL database files (if the server is local).
+The Secondary Memory is also used to store information, but it is much slower than the main memory.
+The advantage of the secondary memory is that it can store information even when there is no power to the computer.
+Examples of secondary memory are disk drives or flash memory (typically found in USB sticks and portable music players).

 Software: